What is Programmatic Advertising?

 How does programmatic media buying work?

 In the past, marketers reached out to each website directly to buy and negotiate for taking ad spaces.
-With the presence of DSPs, which is where you manage your programmatic campaigns, you will be able to run your ads on an open exchange or programmatic guarantees and deals without having to contact each publisher.
-As you already know that DSPs are the Demand-Side Platform then the publishers are called Supply-Side Platform with ad exchanges and real-time bidding in between.
+With DSPs’ presence, which is where you manage your programmatic campaigns, you will be able to run your ads on an open exchange or programmatic guarantees and deals without having to contact each publisher.
+As you already know, DSPs are the Demand-Side Platform then the publishers are called Supply-Side Platform with ad exchanges and real-time bidding in between.